draedr/Health-Science.11/README.md

-# Kritical Times
+# Health Science.11

-A port of the "Critical Times" theme from OJS to Eleventy, based on [deventy](https://github.com/ianrose/deventy) and built using [tailwindCSS](https://github.com/tailwindcss/tailwindcss).
+A port of the "Health Science" theme from OJS to Eleventy, based on [deventy](https://github.com/ianrose/deventy) and built using [tailwindCSS](https://github.com/tailwindcss/tailwindcss).

 ## Getting Started